DFE-Digital/Enterprise-Security-Architecture/Patterns/PAT-SEC002-Cloud-platforms-access.md

 ### Devices

-* This pattern supports access from DfE issued devices and unmanaged BYO devices.
+* This pattern supports access from DfE issued devices.
+Unmanaged BYO devices are not permitted access, with network connectivity constrained by a conditional access policy which only permits access from DfE-managed devices.

 ### Authentication